MN Legislative Update: Omnibus Bill Includes Prior Authorization Reform

 On May 9, 2024, the Minnesota House of Representatives passed HF 4571 (Liebling, DFL – Rochester), the House health omnibus bill which includes a number of priority issues for the MAFP.

-One priority is needed reforms to the prior authorization process in Minnesota that will limit the use of prior authorization for critical services.
+One priority is needed prior authorization reform that will limit the use of prior authorization for critical services.

 The final language does the following: